WORK IN PROGRESS: PCem + Windows submissions are not allowed yet

 flash.bin

-is a file that contains the flash memory of the system.
+is file a created by the system, it contains the flash memory of the system.
 Because the ROM gets written into it, we can't distribute it.
 This file may also contain custom system parameters from previous configs using the chipset.

 Similarly, a non-volatile memory file is created in